You can use the

 gcloud tool supports the following workflow:

-- Create local support for a Cloud Datastore instance, including directory, required files, and project ID.
+- Create local support for a Datastore instance, including directory, required files, and project ID.

-- Start up the Cloud Datastore emulator, which provides local emulation of the production Cloud Datastore environment.
+- Start up the Datastore emulator, which provides local emulation of the production Datastore environment.

 - Generate index definitions from your application's queries to the emulator.

-- Upload manually created or generated index definitions to your production Cloud Datastore instance.
+- Upload manually created or generated index definitions to your production database instance.

-- Delete unused indexes from your production Cloud Datastore instance.
+- Delete unused indexes from your production database instance.

 The development workflow using the command-line tool